Skip to main content

 slide of the church budget

-A sample church budget, which, as I have established, should not be your first thought when it comes to church administration (Source).
+A church budget can easily be generated using industry-leading church financial software, which, as I have established, should not be your first thought when it comes to church administration (Source).

 We have established that one part of defining church administration is to define our church operations through the lens of loving God and loving others.
-The next logical consideration is how we include things like fundraising, outreach, and even staff members within this context.
+The next logical consideration is how we include things generating accurate, actionable church finance reports, like fundraising, outreach, and even staff members within this context.

 If we think carefully about the ways in which we choose to love God and love others, as Jesus commands, then these questions can become much simpler.
 The issue is, we rarely allow them to be.